platformsh/platformsh-docs/src/frameworks/symfony/faq.md

 # Symfony Frequently Asked Questions (FAQ)

-## How do I store my sessions variables?
+## How do I store my session files?

 If you get the following error: